A Framework for ETH-Tight Algorithms and Lower Bounds in Geometric Intersection Graphs: The algorithmic framework

 To this end, we first need a bound on the number of vertices that can be selected from each class of the $\kappa$-partition $\cP$.

-\begin{lemma} Let $C$ be a clique in a $\kappa$-sized clique cover of a partition class $V_i\in \cP$.
-Then any optimal solution $X$ contains at most $\kappa (\Delta+1)$ vertices from $C$ that are not also in $K$.
-Furthermore, any optimal solution thus contains at most $\kappa^2 (\Delta+1)$ vertices (that are not also in $K$) from each partition class. \end{lemma}

-\begin{proof} To every vertex $v\in (C\cap X)\setminus K$ we greedily assign a \emph{private neighbor} $u\in X\setminus C$ such that $u$ is adjacent to $v$ and $u$ is not adjacent to any other previously assigned private neighbor.
-If this process terminates before all vertices in $(C\cap X)\setminus K$ have been assigned a private neighbor, then the remaining vertices are redundant and can be removed from the solution.

-We now note that since the neighborhood of $C$ can be covered by at most $\kappa (\Delta +1)$ cliques, this gives us an upper bound on the number of private neighbors that can be assigned and thus bounds the number of vertices that can be selected from any partition class. \end{proof}

-The algorithm for Steiner Tree presented in \cite{single-exponential} is for the weighted case, but we can ignore the weights by setting them to $1$.
-A partial solution is then represented by a subset $\hat{S}\subseteq X_t$ (representing the intersection of the partial solution with the vertices in the bag), together with an equivalence relation on $\hat{S}$ (which indicates which vertices are in the same connected component of the partial solution).
+The algorithm for \textsc{Steiner Tree} presented in \cite{single-exponential} is for the weighted case, but we can ignore the weights by setting them to $1$.
+A partial solution is then represented by a subset $S\subseteq \sig(t)$ (representing the intersection of the partial solution with the vertices in the bag $\sig(t)$), together with an equivalence relation on $S$ (which indicates which vertices are in the same connected component of the partial solution).

-Since we select at most $\kappa^2 (\Delta+1)$ vertices from each partition class, we can discard partial solutions that select more than this number of vertices from any partition class.
+By Lemma~\ref{lem:stlem} we select at most $\kappa^2 (\Delta+1)$ vertices from each partition class, so we can discard partial solutions that select more than this number of vertices from any partition class.
 Then the number of subsets $S$ considered is at most

-For any such subset $\hat{S}$, the number of possible equivalence relations is $2^{\Theta(|\hat{S}|\log{|\hat{S}|})}$.
-However, the rank-based approach \cite{single-exponential} provides an algorithm called ``\emph{reduce}'' that, given a set of equivalence relations\footnote{What we refer to as ``equivalence relation'', \cite{single-exponential} refers to as ``partition''.} on $\hat{S}$, outputs a representative set of equivalence relations of size at most $2^{|\hat{S}|}$.
-Thus, by running the reduce algorithm after processing each bag, we can keep the number of equivalence relations considered single exponential.
+For any such subset $S$, the number of possible equivalence relations is $2^{\Theta(|S|\log{|S|})}$.
+However, the rank-based approach \cite{single-exponential} provides an algorithm called ``\emph{reduce}'' that, given a set of equivalence relations\footnote{What we refer to as ``equivalence relation'' is called a ``partition'' in \cite{single-exponential}.} on $S$, outputs a representative set of equivalence relations of size at most $2^{|S|}$.
+Thus, by running the reduce algorithm after processing each bag, we can keep the number of equivalence relations considered bounded by $2^{O(|S|)}$.